Cardinals vs Royals Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 17)

 St. Louis vs. Kansas City Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each team.
-In fact, anytime the Cardinals and Royals play there’s always several intriguing observations to key in on.
-Not to mention games played at Kauffman Stadium in May can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of data on each team.
+In fact, anytime the Cardinals and Royals play there’s always several intriguing angles to key in on.
+Not to mention games played at Kauffman Stadium in May rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. Mikolas over 2.5 Pitcher Strikeouts.